 - Amendments to the Agricultural and Veterinary Chemicals Administration Act 1992 to provide protection for undisclosed data submitted for evaluation of new active constituents.

-- The NRA changes its name to Australian Pesticides and Veterinary Medicines Authority (APVMA).
+- The NRA changes its name to the Australian Pesticides and Veterinary Medicines Authority (APVMA).

 - Amendments made to the Agvet Code for the introduction of a ‘low regulatory’ scheme and requirements for the APVMA to approve final printed labels.